-Continuing his steady rise to the NFL’s upper rung of QBs, Dalton in 2015 had his best season of a five-year career ...
-Missed the last three games plus Wild Card playoff due to a thumb fracture, but finished with a Bengals-record passer rating of 106.3, ranking first in AFC and second in NFL ...
-Topped previous Bengals rating record of 101.1, held by Carson Palmer, and pushed his career rating from 85.2 to 88.4, moving ahead of Palmer (86.9) for best in Bengals annals ...
+Dalton is in his sixth season, coming off his best campaign of a consistently strong career ...
+Missed the last three games plus Wild Card playoff last season due to a thumb fracture, but finished with a Bengals-record passer rating of 106.3, ranking first in AFC and second in NFL ...
+Also has Bengals’ best career passer rating (88.7) ...
+Recovered from thumb injury in time for all 2016 offseason work ...
 Had never missed a Bengals regular-season or postseason start prior to the thumb fracture, which occurred when he made a tackle following an INT in Game 13, Dec.
 13 vs. Pittsburgh ...
-Led fourth-quarter comebacks in wins at Baltimore, vs. Seattle and at Pittsburgh ...
-Named AFC Offensive Player of the Month in October, his second time winning the award ...
-Logged eight passer ratings of 100.0 or better in ’15, two more than his previous season-high ....
-With 50-26-1 record as a starter, has best regular-season winning percentage (.656) of any Bengals QB with 10 or more starts ...
-Is only Bengals QB to ever catch a TD pass (from WR Mohamed Sanu in 2014 vs. Tennessee).
+Named AFC Offensive Player of the Month for October 2015, his second time winning the award ...
+With 52-28-1 record as a starter, has best regular-season winning percentage (.648) of any Bengals QB with 10 or more starts

 Career transactions: Selected by Cincinnati in second round of 2011 NFL Draft (35th overall) ...
 Signed with Bengals on 7-30-11 ...
 Signed contract extension with Bengals on 8-4-14.